DataDog/hiring-engineers/answers.md

 * Alerting threshold of 800
 * And also ensure that it will notify you if there is No Data for this query over the past 10m.

-See the configuration of my monitor below:
+See the configuration of my monitor below where I configured a monitor which would warn when my custom metric went over 500 (which should be approx 50% of the time as it's a random number between 0 and 1000) and it would send a warning when over 800.

 ![ScreenShot](img/monitor1.JPG)

+Alerting is described in more detail here: [Alerting](https://docs.datadoghq.com/monitors/) The definition of the monitor notifications is defined here: [Monitor Notifications](https://docs.datadoghq.com/monitors/notifications/?tab=is_alertis_warning)

 Please configure the monitor’s message so that it will: